-Differences between the source and target BCs platforms, their existence, and mode of deployment determine what and how data can be extracted from the source and recreated on the target.
-Moreover, as per the third golden rule of Morris's data migration \cite{Morris12} ``no one needs, wants, or will pay for perfect data''.
-However, in the context of BC, absolute correctness of asset ownership, data provenance, and SCs are essential to gain complete trust.
-Also, TX history may need to retained for years \cite{Australia14}.
-Therefore, given a migration scenario, it is imperative to identify what data to migrate and what to retain on the source BC while finding the right balance among retaining trust, preserving auditability, data granularity, data utility, BC constraints, persistence, and cost and time to migrate.
-Thus, while moving to the target BC, the nonprofit may decide to migrate data at different levels of fidelity as follows:
+Differences between the source and target blockchain platforms, their existence, and mode of deployment determine what and how data can be extracted from the source and recreated on the target.
+Moreover, as per the third golden rule of Morris's data migration \cite{Morris12}, ``no one needs, wants, or will pay for perfect data.''
+However, in the context of blockchains, the absolute correctness of asset ownership, data provenance, and smart contracts are essential to gain complete trust.
+Also, transaction history may need to be retained for years, e.g., the banking and finance industry typically retains transaction history for five to seven years.
+Therefore, given a migration scenario, it is imperative to identify what data to migrate and what to retain on the source blockchain while finding the right balance among blockchain constraints; differences between platforms, their existence, and mode of deployment; preserving trust, auditability, and compliance; data consistency, granularity, and utility; and cost and time to migrate.
+Thus, while moving to the target blockchain, the nonprofit may decide to migrate data at different levels of fidelity as follows:

-\begin{description} \item [1.
-Fresh Start] – Start a new application round/instance without migrating any BC data.
-For example, the nonprofit could cash out ConcertCoins and disregard BC state, SCs, and history of the source BC.
-Next year, it can start the concert application anew on a different BC instance.
+\begin{enumerate} \item \textit{Fresh Start} – Start a new application round/instance without migrating any blockchain data.
+For example, the nonprofit could cash out any remaining ConcertCoins and disregard blockchain state, smart contracts, and history on the source blockchain.
+Next year, it can start the concert application anew on a different blockchain instance.

-\item [2.
-State Only] – Migrate a chosen subset of states that is essential to transact during the next application round to the target BC.
-For example, the nonprofit could transfer next year’s seed money to the new BC instance.
-It may also be necessary to transfer the closing balance of each budget item when there are different commitments (in case of a loss), or when different spending rules are attached to budget items (e.g., money given by a donor).
+\item \textit{State Only} – Migrate a chosen subset of states that is essential to transact during the next application round to the target blockchain.
+For example, the nonprofit could transfer next year’s seed money to the new blockchain instance.
+It may also transfer the closing balance of each budget item when commitments to vendors/artists are pending, or spending rules are attached to budget items.

-\item [3.
-State and Transactions] – Migrate both the chosen states and associated TXs.
-For example, in addition to recreating closing balance(s), it may be necessary to lookup past TXs on the target BC.
-Thus, both the states and TXs need to be migrated.
+\item \textit{State and Transactions} – Migrate both the chosen states and associated transactions.
+For example, in addition to recreating closing balance(s), it may be necessary to look-up past transactions on the target blockchain.